Achndrs4/achndrs4.github.io/_posts/2017-12-22-cuneiform.md

 represented(ideographs).
 The evolution of the Cuneiform script from the seal and record symbols to the Cuneiform as we know it today was a process that happened relatively quickly(over a period of 500 years from 3500BC to 3100BC) .
-This transformation can be seen below: (Evolution of Sumerian “SAG” HEAD)
+This transformation can be seen in the evolution of Sumerian “SAG” HEAD:
 ![image info](./post_assets/head.png)

 Sumerian, at the onset of this change from pictograms to ideograms,